DenysVuika/wsrv/docs/README.md

 }
 ```

-## External configuration file
+## Configuration file

 You can also create a separate configuration file to store all settings.
-You can create `wsrv-config.json` file in your working directory:
+Just create a `wsrv-config.json` file in your working directory:

 ```json
 {